Christmas island thrush: Feeding

 It forages mainly on the ground, in leaf litter in the forest and forest clearings, as well as on lawns, for small invertebrates, including insects, snails and earthworms, seeds and fallen fruit.

 Status and conservation

 In 2000 the population of the Christmas island thrush was estimated to comprise some 4000 birds.
+However, some estimates go as high as 15,000 individual birds.
 The main threat to the species, as well as to other Christmas Island endemic birds, is predation of its nestlings by introduced yellow crazy ants.
 It was listed by the Australian Government as being critically endangered, now endangered.